anishfyi/anishfyi.github.io/essays/difficulty.md

 *Difficulty: a thing that is hard to accomplish, deal with, or understand.*

-Last week, a friend posed an intriguing question: why is the transition from intern to a full-time officer for the student branch so challenging?
-Why does it appear more demanding than my on-campus job?
-This question surfaced after grappling with bookkeeping for the student organization.
+One of my friends asked me a compelling question earlier last week: why is it so challenging to transition from an intern to a full-time officer for the student branch?
+Why does it seem more demanding than my on-campus job?
+This question arose after he faced some difficulties with bookkeeping for the student organization.

-I initially offered the standard answer - being an officer requires effective time management between school and work, with no explicit guidance.
+Initially, I provided him with the standard answer - being an officer of an organization demands effective time management between school and work, with no one explicitly guiding you.
 It's a response any good mentor would give, and it holds truth.

-However, as I contemplated further, I found myself thinking, "Damn, that's a really great question that deserves more thought."
+However, as I pondered more, I found myself thinking, "Damn, that's a really great question that deserves more thought."
 Most people, I believe, stop at the answer I initially provided - implying the struggle is due to poor time management.

 Here's what I think: the journey from intern to a full-time software engineer at Fyle, or any similar transition, will always be challenging.